Introducing the Awesome 17-Strong Team of Redline Guides:

 Mike Maciel, Guide/Instructor/Photographer - Click to Open Profile

-Introduction: Mike grew up in the beautiful Lakes Region of central NH and currently splits his time between there and the southcoast of Massachusetts.
+Introduction: Mike grew up in the beautiful Lakes Region and currently lives in Lincoln NH with his favorite person, Katie B, and their dog Jackson (pictured).
 With the exception of a few random hikes he mostly stuck to traditional sports and played baseball, basketball, and soccer throughout his childhood and high school.
-He made it outdoors a little more often while attending Keene State College and hiked Mt.
+He made it into the woods a little more often while attending Keene State College and climbed Mt.
 Monadnock on several occasions, but did not truly fall in love with hiking until he found himself atop Franconia Ridge on a perfect fall day in his early 30s.
 He loves the mountains for the adventure, scenery, sense of accomplishment, exercise, snacks, and camaraderie.
-He continues to play organized sports recreationally, and can often be found hiking in basketball jerseys.
-In the spring of 2019 Mike resigned from his job of 17 years in corporate insurance to pursue things that were more meaningful to him, such as writing and spending more time in the mountains.
-Simply put, the mountains make him feel alive and he enjoys sharing that experience with others.
+He continues to play organized sports recreationally, and can often be found hiking in old basketball jerseys.
+In the spring of 2019 Mike resigned from his job of 17 years in corporate insurance to pursue things that were more meaningful to him, such as writing and spending more time outdoors.
+Simply put, the mountains make him feel alive and he enjoys sharing that experience with others while helping people accomplish their goals.
+His favorite part of being a guide is seeing someone successfully achieve things they weren’t sure they could.

-Certifications: SOLO Wilderness First Responder (WFR), CPR/AED, LNT Awareness Trainer., AIARE Avalanche Rescue, Volunteer SAR for the Lakes Region SAR “Winter” team.
-Mountain Leadership Skill Training, Grad.
-Coming soon: Further Leave No Trace Master training.
+Certifications: SOLO Wilderness First Responder (WFR), CPR/AED, LNT Awareness Trainer, AIARE Avalanche Rescue, AIARE Avalanche Level 1 (Avy 1), Volunteer SAR for the Lakes Region SAR (Three-season and Winter teams).
+AMC Mountain Leadership School, Graduate, BSA Youth Protection Trained (YPT).
+Coming soon: Advanced Leave No Trace Master training.

 Will Murphy, Guide/Instructor - Click to Open Profile